codename-macedon/codename-macedon/README.md

-## Hi there 👋

 <!--
-**codename-macedon/codename-macedon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**codename-macedon/codename-macedon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->

 <!-- Project for a skeleton profile README.md -->

-# Project Title
+# Project whoami

+##  👋 Hello World! 🌐 My name is Javier. 🚀

-## Overview
+## Introduction
-To be brief, this is a skeleton template for a standard starting point for anyone to use.
+Welcome to **"Project whoami"**.
+With this project I intend to introduce myself and share some interests and ideas. 🧠

+I have succesfully been teaching myself Computer Science trying to develop skills for the future.

-## Features
+## Interests
-- Feature 1
-- Feature 2
+- Computer System Engineering
+- Network Security Orchestration
-- Feature 3
+- System Optimization

-## Installation
-Step-by-step instructions on how to install and set up the project.

-## Usage
+## Programming languages
-Examples on how to use the project.
+HMTL, CSS, and JavaScript
+Bash

 ## Contributing
 Guidelines for contributing to the project.

-## License
-Information about the project's license.
+I created a generic template of a README file as a starting point for new users.
+Commit #37a0996.

+If someone sees anything wrong here please raise an issue and if able provide assistance or guidance in resolving said issue.

 ## Contact
 How to reach you for questions or feedback.
+email: javier.burgos96@live.com